zuplo/docs/policies/custom-code-inbound/doc.md

 ## Policy Options

-In your policy configuration you can specify additional information to configure your policy on the options property.
+In your policy configuration, you can specify additional information to configure your policy on the options property.
 In the example below we set an example object with some properties of type string and number.
 Note these objects can be as complicated as you like.